How to cope when others resist you changing

 Sit quietly, and breathe slowly.
 Be aware of any urge to stew over how unfair the situation is.

 Write down any difficult thoughts that keep popping up.
-You’ll deal with them later.
+You can deal with them later.

 3 Accept how you’re feeling

-Bring your attention back to your emotions.
+If your attention has strayed, bring it back to your emotions.
 Notice how they don’t stay the same.
 Instead, they rise and fall.

 Every now and again, rate the intensity of each feeling.

-Over time, they’ll become less intense – unless you fuel them with sad or angry thoughts.
-You’ll begin to tolerate your emotions, even if you don’t like them.
-Because they’re not as scary as you thought, you don’t have to get rid of them.
+Over time, your feelings will become less intense – unless you fuel them with sad or angry thoughts.
+You can learn to tolerate your emotions, even if you don’t like them.
+And because they’re not as scary as you once thought, you don’t have to get rid of them.

 If you let them be there as you go about your daily life, they’ll gradually pass.